cerra88/wallaclone/README.md

 * Clone Repo with https://github.com/cerra88/wallaclone
 * Enter on /backup and execute `npm install` command (for install all back-end modules and dependencies)
 * Enter on / and execute `npm install` command (for install allfront-end modules and dependencies)
 * Make sure MongoDB server is running.
-After that you should execute:
+After that you must go to `/backend` folder and execute:
- `npm run insertDB` (this command import data of "fake ads") `npm run insertUser` (this command import test's users)
+ `npm run insertDB` (this command import data of "fake ads") `npm run insertUser` (this command import test user's)

 * Finally execute `npm start` on `/` and `/backend` folfers for initialize the app.